gadragomir/benchmark-ios/README.md

 # Benchmark-iOS
-Metric convertor for Benchmarking on iOS
+Metric convertor for Performance Testing on mobile iDevices